TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab7.md

 ### Submission

 You need to submit your test project with a pull request against branch `assignment7` on GitHub.
+The [Git documentation](/documentation/git.html#submitting-an-assignment) explains how to file such a request.

 Test files created during this lab should go into the `MiniJava-tests-types` project.
+{: .notice .notice-warning}

-The deadline for submissions is November 19th, 17:59.
+The deadline for submissions is November 15th, 23:59.
+{: .notice .notice-warning}

 ### Grading